lindenbaum/eipmi/README.md

 erlang protocol implementations (e.g. `gen_udp`).
 Therefore, the session owner (the process calling `open/1,2`) will get asynchronous messages for its sessions.
 The messages are sent using ordinary Erlang messaging and should be handled accordingly.
-Be prepared to receive the messages of the following form:
+Be prepared to receive messages of the following form:

 ```erlang
 {ipmi,